Bee Skep Middle

 Skep full of bees

 Throughout the swarming season, beekeepers would catch and hive swarms in vacant skeps, the more the merrier.
-At the end of the season they would select the heaviest and the lightest of their stocks and suffocate the bees to remove the combs of honey.
+At the end of the season they would select the heaviest and the lightest of their stocks and stupefy the bees to remove the combs of honey.

 The remaining mid-weight hives were taken through the winter for the following year.